-Missing Paris, and I decided to pop in Amelie for a little reminder of a beautiful, brief respite of solitude and beauty in an otherwise emotionally tumultuous time in my life, and one of the last points in time I ever felt wholly optimistic.
-Soon after, a fated meeting with someone resulted in a sequence of events, after which, I have been holding onto a certain amount of cynicism.
+Missing Paris, I decided to pop in Amelie for a little reminder of a beautiful, brief respite of solitude and beauty in an otherwise emotionally tumultuous time in my life.
+This was also one of the last points in time I ever felt wholly optimistic.
+Soon after, a fated meeting with someone resulted in a sequence of events, after which, I have been holding onto a heavy amount of cynicism and general distrust toward people (lamentably, men, in particular).

 I’m not happy about it, and not resigned to an indefinite state, but right now, it is what it is.
 There is a limited, stunted, amount of vulnerability and how much of myself I will open up to others.
 I miss the me who wasn’t so suspicious and guarded.
 I miss the me who was optimistic and hopeful when meeting someone new.